AbuseIO/SCART-docs/docs/details/custom_webforms.md

 > With kind regards

-You can use this in the body part in a general (NTD) template or in a specific one in an abusecontact.
+You can use this in the body part in a general (NTD) template or in a specific one for an abusecontact.

 # Reporting

 Within the function Report also the “text only” or “no url” reports can be exported.
-This can simple be done by filtering on CLOSE and UNSET classification.
+This can simply be done by filtering on CLOSE and UNSET classification.

 It is preferable to select under COLUMNS only the useful columns.
 You can here also specify the columns "LEA" which is filled with "y" when the report is send to a LEA.